timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Installation

-This has been tested with Node v6 LTS and Node v8
+This has been tested with Node v8

 #### Normal Installation